denisskin/word-of-wisdom/README.md

 Simple "Word of Wisdom” TCP-server implementation.

-For each incoming request, generated and send to client a token with given accuracy (difficulty).
+For each incoming request, generated and send to client a token with given accuracy (1/difficulty).
 The client needs to find **nonce** such that the final hash will be with a given accuracy.

 ```